Chapter 16.

 Authors of Recent Books Channeled from Jesus (aka Jeshua)

-Jesus is still healing and changing lives today in the 21th century.
-I have identified seven exemplary modern mediums/channels through whom he has chosen to channel his teachings.
+Spaulding and Lake are but two of seven exemplary modern mediums/channels through whom Jesus has chosen to channel his teachings.
 Note that although Science-Based Awakening is featuring the works of these channels in this book, I receive no compensation from them.

 One may wonder why Jesus would choose to communicate through so many channels.
 Helane Wahbeh in her book The Science of Channeling provides an answer: